locvx1234/Linux-Tutorial/content/cluster-basics.md

              2          1 benji
     [root@holly ~]#

-Because our cluster does not managed shred resources, there is no risk to have a Split Brain Scenario and so we are going to disable fencing
+Because our cluster does not manage shred data resources, there is no risk to have a Split Brain Scenario and so we are going to disable fencing

     [root@holly ~]# pcs property set stonith-enabled=false